-Brooklyn A has three core programs—Preserving Affordable Housing Program (PAH), Consumer and Economic Advocacy (CEA) Program, and Community and Economic Development (CED) Program—each of which has unique initiatives and plays an important community role to ensure basic needs are met and fundamental rights affirmed.
+Brooklyn A has three core programs—Preserving Affordable Housing (PAH) Program, Consumer & Economic Advocacy (CEA) Program, and Community & Economic Development (CED) Program—each of which has unique initiatives and plays an important community role to ensure basic needs are met and fundamental rights affirmed.

 Questions?
 Contact us at (718) 487-2300.

 We are very disappointed by the news we received this week.
 The City cut the Commercial Lease Assistance program.
 It is truly unfair to further disadvantage small businesses (and nonprofits) during a crisis.
 Thank you @usb_nyc for continuing to speak up. https://t.co/bSiFKCk0Kq

 ✔️served over 1,200 low-income commercial tenants across NYC (74% POC, 65% immigrants, 51% women)

 ✔️provided free legal representation to clients who otherwise could not afford it

 ✔️amounted to less than 1% of @NYC_SBS’ annual budget